makersacademy/bowling-challenge/README.md

 * For variety, I decided to create everything under 1 class as opposed to extracting a frame class last week.
 On reflection, I feel I would have been better sticking to 2 classes.
 * I wasn't fully sure if I was supposed to be testing "private" methods denoted with an underscore as they're not technically private.
 I left some in my spec file commented out.
 * Drawback of using 1 class was that I couldn't find many places to practice implementing spies due to fewer dependencies.
 I used this in testing in my final describe block but am unsure if I have done it properly as I am setting up the correct conditions and then spying so maybe it's pointless.
-* While I didn't implement a userinterface, I was doubling work by having frameRolls and FrameScores in my constructor as I felt that it might have made things easier for me to implement the UI to have the throw values and scores apart.
+* I realise I was doubling information by having separate properties for the frame throws and then the frame scores as well.
+Would like to refacor out the frame scores property and implement another method to calculate this based on frame throws
-* Tried to make a better effort this week to test behaviour more in my tests.
+* Tried to make a better effort this week to test behaviour and not state.